 What is your biggest fear about motorhoming as you get older?
 Getting tired or lost on long drives?
 Becoming more nervous on the ever increasingly busy roads?
 What about dementia?

-We’ve all seen the witty rhyming logo ‘Adventure Before Dementia’, inspiring us to travel before it’s too late.
+We’ve all seen the witty rhyming sticker ‘Adventure Before Dementia’, inspiring us to travel before it’s too late.
 But what about adventure with dementia?
-Can it even be done?

 With more and more people taking up motorhoming, many of whom are in their 60s, we felt it was time to address the issue of travelling with dementia.